rdofficial/directory-encrypter/README.md

 ### Note

 * The tool is very rough, there are certain times when during the execution, wrong files may get destroyed by mistake.
+* The password for the encryption should be noted down and remembered properly, because without that password, you cannot retrieve back the files.

+### About the author

+This project is created by [Rishav Das](https://github.com/rdofficial/), on September 20, 2021.